Alkrington: History

-In 1212, the manor of Alkrington, consisting of four oxgangs of land, was held by Adam de Prestwich from the Montbegon fee.
+In 1212 the manor of Alkrington, consisting of four oxgangs of land, was held by Adam de Prestwich from the Montbegon fee.
 About 20 years later it passed to the de Lacys, and subsequently to the Crown; but the manor continued to descend with the Prestwich family.
 In 1561 Sir Robert Langley gave the manor to his daughter Katherine who was married to Thomas Legh of Lyme and it was sold by the Leghs in 1627 to Robert and John Lever.
-Sir Darcy Lever, was High Sheriff of Lancashire in 1736.
+Sir Darcy Lever was High Sheriff of Lancashire in 1736.
 Sir Ashton Lever, who was high sheriff in 1771, collected curiosities which he exhibited at Alkrington Hall.
-He was succeeded by his brother whose younger son, John lived at Alkrington until 1834 and then to Dorning Rasbotham who sold it to John Lees.
+He was succeeded by his brother whose younger son, John, lived at Alkrington until 1834 and then to Dorning Rasbotham who sold it to John Lees.

+Historically a part of Lancashire, in the Middle Ages Alkrington was a township in the parish of Prestwich-cum-Oldham in the hundred of Salford.
+Once rolling farmland, in 1866 Alkrington became a separate civil parish, in 1886 Alkrington was added to the Municipal Borough of Middleton, and developed into a residential area.
+On 31 December 1894, the parish was abolished and merged with Middleton.
+In 1891 the parish had a population of 446.

 Alkrington Hall

-The Grade II* listed Alkrington Hall has been converted into flats.
-It was built between 1735–6 to the designs of Giacomo Leoni for Darcy Lever.
+The Grade II* listed Alkrington Hall was converted into flats, however, it is now two separate dwellings.
+It was built between 1735–36 to the designs of Giacomo Leoni for Darcy Lever.
 The three-storey house is mainly brick built with ashlar dressings and tile and slate roofs.
 Its Classical style facade has nine bays with single-storey three-bay wings either side.
 The central three bays project slightly and have giant Ionic pilasters above the rusticated stone ground floor.

-The woodland around Alkrington Hall comprises 125 acres (50 ha) and is a designated Local Nature Reserve.
+The woodland around Alkrington Hall comprises 125 acres (50 ha) and is a designated Local Nature Reserve, Alkrington Woods.

 The remains of an earlier hall can be seen on the site.
 The manor of Alkrington was bought by the Lever family in the 1600s but when the last family member died childless the estate and present hall were sold.
 The new owners sold on most of the land and the hall came into the possession of the local council who converted it to flats.
 The hall was later resold into private hands and converted into four luxury homes.